 Note: This article was originally written in 2005.
-Some products mentioned here may no longer be available, and the pricing might have changed.
+Some products mentioned here may no longer be available, and the pricing may have changed.
 (Comments/feedback welcome.)

 This article describes my recording setup.
 It lists all the equipment, shows how they are connected, and it provides a recording sample to show what kind of result you can reasonably expect using this setup.
 My solution is a 300 USD solution in the sense that I believe all the necessary equipment can be had for a total of under 300 USD (excluding the computer).
 (Update 2008-04-08: a recent reader feedback suggests that this solution can now be put together for about $220.)
 I am certain there are better solutions, I am certain there are cheaper solutions, and there are cheaper AND better solutions.
 But what I describe is what I know works for me, and one I feel can be easily duplicated by others.